-Upon written or oral request, we will provide you without charge, a copy of any or all of the documents incorporated by reference, other than exhibits to those documents unless the exhibits are specifically incorporated by reference in the documents.
+Upon written or oral request, we will provide you without charge, a copy of any or all of the documents incorporated by reference into this prospectus supplement and accompanying prospectus, other than exhibits to those documents unless the exhibits are specifically incorporated by reference in the documents.
 Please send requests to OncoGenex Pharmaceuticals, Inc., Attn: Cameron Lawrence, 1522 217th Place SE, Suite 100, Bothell, Washington 98021, telephone number (425) 686-1500.